Adult Glioma: Grading and Treatment

 • High-grade (grade III) Ependymomas

 • Grade III ependymomas are fast-growing tumors.
-This type of tumor is also called “anaplastic ependymomas.”
+These types of tumor are also called “anaplastic ependymomas.”
 These most often occur in the brain but can also occur in the spine.

 How is adult glioma treated?

 Treatment for adult glioma depends on many things, like what type of tumor you have, where the tumor is, your age, overall health, and testing results.
 More than one type of treatment is often used for adult gliomas.
-Your treatment may include some or all the following:
+Your treatment may include some or all these:

 Surgery